 Caesars online casino is available for download on both Android and iOS-powered devices.

 The Caesars Casino application is available through the iOS App Store.
-Depending on your search terms, however, it can get lost among many other Caesars gaming options (tip: include “NJ” or “New Jersey” in your Google search).
+Depending on your search terms, however, it can get lost among many other Caesars gaming options (tip: include “NJ” or “New Jersey” in your search).

 The application is compatible with all versions of iOS 6.1 or later.

 As far as the mobile game library, more than 70 games are included in the total.
 Most of them are slots, although blackjack, roulette and four Game King video poker games are also available.
 That’s roughly 40 percent of the games found on the main site, which is a better percentage than most NJ mobile casinos boast.